Crabby Ginny

 Crabby Ginny is meant to be enjoyed with crab.

 It is more than that.
-Distilled from pears, cranberries, and grain, Crabby Ginny is smooth up-front and finishes with a light fruit taste.
+Distilled from pears and cranberries, Crabby Ginny is smooth up-front and finishes with a light fruit taste.

 Pink Gin trivia (from Wikipedia)